 Instructors: Rebecca Hubbard and Lurdes Inoue

-This module is designed as a foundation for the quantitative genetics and QTL modules as well as for the association mapping modules.
+Module description: This module is designed as a foundation for the quantitative genetics and QTL modules as well as for the association mapping modules.
 It assumes the material in Module 1 and it will cover the basic commands in R. It covers linear regression and analysis of variance.
 This module includes both lectures and interactive data analysis using R. Specific topics discussed are: simple linear regression; multiple linear regression; residual analysis; transformations; one-way ANOVA; two-way ANOVA; analysis of covariance; multiple comparisons.
 Assumes the material in Module 1, Probability and Statistical Inference.
 Module 3, Introduction to R, would be helpful.

 Instructors: Jérôme Goudet and Bruce Weir

-This module serves as a foundation for many of the later modules.
+Module description: This module serves as a foundation for many of the later modules.
 Estimates and sample variances of allele frequencies, Hardy-Weinberg and linkage disequilibrium, characterization of population structure with F-statistics.
 Relationship estimation.
 Statistical genetic aspects of forensic science and association mapping.
 Concepts illustrated with R exercises.
 Assumes some familiarity with R, to the level covered In Module 3.
-Background reading: Holsinger, K. and Weir, B.S.
-2009.
-Genetics in geographically structured populations: defining, estimating, and interpreting Fst .
+Background reading: Holsinger, K. and Weir, B.S., 2009.
+Genetics in geographically structured populations: defining, estimating, and interpreting FST.
 Nature Reviews Genetics 10:639–650.
-Weir, B.S. and Laurie, C.C.
+Weir, B.S. and C.C.
+Laurie.
 2011.
 Statistical genetics in the genome era.
 Genetics Research 92:461–470.

 Instructors: Bill Muir and Bruce Walsh